ANSSI-FR/libecc/README.md

   * Pollard--Rho, Miller--Rabin and square residues over finite fields.
   * The RSA cryptosystem as defined in the PKCS#1 [RFC8017](https://datatracker.ietf.org/doc/html/rfc8017) standard.
-This implementation also comes with the integration of deprecated hash functions such as MD2, MD4, MD5, SHA-1 and so on in order to be compliant with existing signatures (e.g. in X.509).
+This implementation also comes with the integration of deprecated hash functions such as MD2, MD4, MD5, SHA-0, SHA-1, MDC-2, GOSTR34-11-94 and so on in order to be compliant with existing signatures (e.g. in X.509).
 These primitives are **not** included in the core library on purpose: they are **dangerous and broken** and must only be used for tests purposes.
   * The DSA cryptosystem as defined in [FIPS 186-4](https://csrc.nist.gov/publications/detail/fips/186/4/final).
+  * The SDSA (Schnorr DSA) as defined in ISO14888-3
+  * The KCDSA (Korean DSA) as deinfed in ISO14888-3
+  * The GOSTR34-10-94 function as defined in [RFC4491](https://www.rfc-editor.org/rfc/rfc4491)
   * The SSS (Shamir Secret Sharing) algorithm over a prime field of 256 bits.